 You should specify referee and rcon passwords, name of the server, motd and additional information like location, admin’s nickname, website, etc.

-seta net_serverSnapshotDelay “10” gives ultra-low latency between server and player, but requires a fast and stable connection.
+seta net_serverSnapshotDelay “10” gives ultra-low latency between server and player, but requires a fast and stable connection, so I recommend to use vaule “25”.
 With the snapshot delay “10” player can’t set his net_clientPrediction less than zero (or, maybe -2), cause server just don’t have additional milliseconds to predict players positions.
-I don’t know what snapshot delay is better – 10 or, for example, default 30.
+I don’t know exactly what snapshot delay is better – 10 or, for example, default 30.
 You can try different values to find better one.

 seta net_serverMaxClientRate should be “25600”, it’s a maximum available client rate in Quake 4.

 Specify those vars to enable file downloads on your server:

 set net_serverDownload 2 set net_serverDlBaseURL “http://urltoyourfiles.com”

 Download database can be accessible with ftp or http, so specify your protocol in url.
 Download database must have the same directories structure as your server’s game folder – all maps should be in q4base folder.
 If you want to use WwW Database, please leave your request here.

 Q4max has a custom game modes feature.
 We can’t live without custom modes – they needed to setup custom-fps server (fps = tickrate).
 Modes can be specified in q4max/modes folder using *.cfg configs.
 For quick setup I suggest to set 5 modes: Duel, TDM, CTF, FFA, CA. Every mode setting is a setting from in-game vote (or admin) menu – like timelimit, fraglimit, etc.